Vidvox/hap-qt-codec/README.md

 * **Hap Alpha** - Reasonable image quality with an alpha channel
 * **Hap Q** - Good image quality at a higher data-rate

 Hap and Hap Alpha have a quality setting.
-At any setting below "High", fast hardware-based compression will be performed.
-Above "High", slower but higher-quality software compression will be performed.
+Although QuickTime displays a slider, it has only two effective settings: below "High" a fast low-quality encoder is used, and at "High" or above a slower high-quality encoder is used.

 Open-Source
 ====

-The Hap codec project is open-source, licensed under a [Free BSD License][3], meaning you can use it in your commercial or non-commercial applications free of charge.
+The Hap codec project is open-source, licensed under a [FreeBSD License][3], meaning you can use it in your commercial or non-commercial applications free of charge.

 This project was originally written by [Tom Butterworth][4] and commissioned by [VIDVOX][5], 2012.